 From the edge of the mesa, get panoramic views out to the canyons formed by the Colorado River.
 See if you can spot the White Rim Road, the 4×4 road that winds its way along the plateau.

 Getting Here: This overlook is located on Grand View Point Road.
-Park in the car park and it is a very short walk to the overlook.
+Park in the parking lot and it is a very short walk to the overlook.

 Green River Overlook

 It took two rivers to carve out the canyons that create these amazing landscapes in Canyonlands National Park.
-At this viewpoint, you look out over the canyons formed by the Green River.
+At this viewpoint, you look out over the Soda Spring Basin, which was formed by the Green River.

 Getting Here: The turn-off for Green River Overlook is located on Upheaval Dome Road, just past the junction with Grand View Point Road.
-There is a large car park here (and restrooms).
+There is a large parking lot here (and restrooms).
 It’s a short walk on a paved trail to the viewpoint.